Q: What does SafeStudents Online monitor?

 Q: I’ve got Internet filtering software.
 Why do I need SafeStudents Online?

 A: Internet filtering software only monitors your child’s activity on the computer it is installed on.
 Your child has access to their social network accounts from many other locations – a friend’s house, their smart phone, school, etc. SafeStudents Online allows you to monitor their social network activity regardless of where they access from and we alert you whenever problematic content is found.

-A: Yes, SafeStudents Online is an app that is installed on their social network account.
-The app gives us permission to monitor the child’s posts, comments, photos, etc. So even if their account is set to “private” we will be able to alert you on inappropriate activity.
+A: Yes, the Bark app is installed on their social network account.
+Bark is granted permission to monitor the child’s posts, comments, photos, etc. So even if their account is set to “private” we will be able to alert you on inappropriate activity.

 A: SafeStudents Online is a parental monitoring tool that helps your parents protect you from potential online dangers, such as cyber bullying, cyber stalking and online predators as well helping to protect your reputation.
 SafeStudents Online is not about spying or invading your privacy; instead, parents and kids should work together to ensure online safety.